gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 In particular, the joining node sends to the Group Manager a confirmable CoAP request, using the method POST and targeting the join endpoint associated to that group.
 This Join Request follows the format and processing of the Key Distribution Request message defined in Section 4.1 of {{I-D.ietf-ace-key-groupcomm}}.
 In particular:

+* The 'type' parameter is set to 1 ("key distribution").

 * The 'get_pub_keys' parameter is present only if the joining node wants to retrieve the public keys of the group members from the Group Manager during the join process (see {{sec-public-keys-of-joining-nodes}}).
 Otherwise, this parameter MUST NOT be present.

 * The 'client_cred' parameter, if present, includes the public key of the joining node.
 In case the joining node knows the countersignature algorithm and possible associated parameters used in the OSCORE group, the included public key MUST be in a consistent format.
 This parameter MAY be omitted if: i) the joining node is asking to access the group exclusively as monitor; or ii) the Group Manager already acquired this information, for instance during a past join process.
 In any other case, this parameter MUST be present.